willkg/douglas/docs/dev_testing.rst

 let us know!

 Adding tests for the code we're writing helps us a TON in the quality department.
-Pyblosxom 1.5 is ten times as good as previous versions because we've got a better testing infrastructure and we're testing plugin functionality.
+Douglas 1.5 is ten times as good as previous versions because we've got a better testing infrastructure and we're testing plugin functionality.